lingtalfi/Light_ErrorHandler/doc/api/Ling/Light_ErrorHandler/Service/LightErrorHandlerService/registerFunctions.md

 Registers the error handling functions based on the service configuration.
-See the Light_ErrorHandlerService conception notes for more details.
+See the [Light_ErrorHandler conception notes](https://github.com/lingtalfi/Light_ErrorHandler/blob/master/doc/pages/conception-notes.md) for more details.